UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 We just got back our high coverage illumina paired-end data and long-read pacbio data from the sequencing facility!
 Let's see how it turned out.

-The first thing we might want to check is how long the reads are in our different sequence data sets are.
+_The first thing we'll check is how long the reads are in our different sequence data sets ._

 First lets specify variables for the paths to our data since we'll be working with them alot
 ```bash